 Teamed with continually shaping glaciers, erupting hots springs, geothermal lagoons, roaring waterfalls, vast lava fields, voluminous volcanoes, monstrous mountains, black sand beaches, small fishing villages, bustling cities, an abundance of wildlife, and all combined with fascinating folklore stories - your summer vacation in Iceland will leave you with a variety of unique, contrasting, everlasting memories.

-The exciting elements that give Iceland its name ‘The Land of Fire and Ice’ are remotely accessible during the summer either by land, sea or air.
-Our chosen itinerary choices for a perfect summer adventure in Iceland grants travellers the opportunities who wish to witness Icelandic nature, history and culture in the most incredible ways possible.
+The exciting elements that give Iceland its name ‘The Land of Fire and Ice’ are remotely accessible during the summer either by land, sea or air, and our chosen itinerary choices are perfect for those who wish to witness Icelandic nature, history, and culture in the most incredible ways possible.
+Which will you choose?

-5. Hiking in Iceland across Landmannalaugar Highlands
+1. Hiking in Iceland across Landmannalaugar Highlands

 One of our favourites is the Landmannalaugar Hiking and Bathing Tour.
 This fantastic day includes venturing through the attractive countryside and farmlands of Southern Iceland into Þjórsárdalur valley where you can explore the picturesque Hjálparfoss waterfall and its surroundings before heading on to Landmannalaugar.

-Do you have more time to travel to the highlands?
-Our 3-day Private Highlands Tour will centre your summer vacation.
-Explore the above and more by visiting Kirkjubæjarklaustur, the triple volcano Eldgjá, the splendid waterfall Ófærufoss, the famous row of craters Lakagigar, and the famous canyon that origins from the Ice Age, Fjadrargljufur.
+Devour breathtaking scenery by visiting Kirkjubæjarklaustur, the triple volcano Eldgjá, the splendid waterfall Ófærufoss, the famous row of craters Lakagigar, and the famous canyon that origins from the Ice Age, Fjadrargljufur.

 With over 130 volcanoes known in Iceland, it is a wonder how so much as a whisper doesn’t stir trouble.
 Many beautiful volcanic crater lakes can be found in Iceland and these are formed as a result of volcanic explosions that leave a surreal cluster of colours embedded behind.